annesin/AstroResearch/README.md

   The equations we used, along with our derivations that we used in this program, are explained in `Equations.pdf`.
 The LaTeX file for `Equations.pdf` is also avaliable in `main.tex`.

+ ## ThreeD.jl

+  The equations we used, along with our derivations that we used in this program, are explained in `Equations.pdf`.
+The LaTeX file for `Equations.pdf` is also avaliable in `main.tex`.

+ ## Equations.pdf

+  The equations we used, along with our derivations that we used in this program, are explained in `Equations.pdf`.
+The LaTeX file for `Equations.pdf` is also avaliable in `main.tex`.

  ## Credits
  This code was produced for Prof. Ann Esin's summer research in astrophysics.
  This code was written by Brennen Quigley (@bquigley528) and Benjamin Khoury (@bbk001).